openstack-infra/infra-specs/specs/unified_mirrors.rst

 1. New hosts will be provisioned for each region, and DNS records created, named mirror.<region>.<cloud>.openstack.org.
 These should all run ubuntu trusty.
-2. Existing bandersnatch storage directories should be rsync'ed to the new host.
-This should be done while the bandersnatch services have been temporarily disabled.
+2. A new host, mirror-update.openstack.org will be provisioned to run the bandersnatch process.
+It will write into AFS, and upon the completion of each successful run, it will release the volume to read-only replicas.
-3. The bandersnatch cache directory on the new mirrors should be moved from /srv/static/mirror to /srv/static/pypi.
+3. Each mirror server will be configured to serve files out of AFS via the read-only replica path.
 4. The existing pypi_mirror.pp manifest should defer its vhost creation, and data directory location, to its including manifest.
 5. A new mirror.pp manifest should be created that provides the new data directory to pypi_mirror.pp, hosted at /pypi.
 This should be used by an entry in site.pp used by mirror.<region>.<cloud>.openstack.org.
-6. Once our new mirrors have had a successful puppet run, they should be manually tested to ensure they function correctly.
+6. Once our new mirror have had a successful puppet run, they should be manually tested to ensure they function correctly.
 7. Nodepool slaves should be instructed to use the new mirror urls.
 8. Builds should be manually checked to ensure that they are using the new